dennissxz/gene-regulatory-networks/summary/11-bio-net-dl.md

 - node classification: predicting the unknown function of a protein based on the functions of its neighbors in a PPI network.

-### Gene Regulatory Networks
+### Gene Regulatory Networks (GRN)

-Definitions
-- gene expression: the set of processes which leads to generating proteins from the DNA sequence
+Gene expression is the set of processes which leads to generating proteins from the DNA sequence.
 Regulation mechanisms occur at different stages of protein production from DNA (transcription, translation, splicing phases.)

 Structure
 - node represents a gene
 - a directed link among two genes implies that one gene directly regulates the expression of the other without mediation from other genes

-Qs: multiple to one? one to multiple? multiple to multiple??

 Tasks
 - link prediction: which genes regulate the expression of another?